catseye/Lariat/README.md

 Given a term _t_ and three functions _f1_, _f2_, and _f3_
-(each with a different signature, described below), choose one of the three functions based on _t_, and evaluate it, returning what it returns.
+(each with a different signature, described below), choose one of the three functions based on the structure of _t_, and evaluate it, returning what it returns.

 If _t_ is a free variable, evaluate _f1_(_n_) where _n_ is the name of the free variable _t_.